Independence Day (Israel): Eve of Independence Day

-Memorial Day, or Yom Hazikaron, ends at sunset, and is immediately followed by the onset of Independence Day, given that in the Hebrew calendar system, days end and begin at sunset.
+Yom Hazikaron (Memorial Day), was established on 4 Iyar to mark the Kfar Etzion massacre, which took place the day before the State of Israel declared its independence.
+The day ends at sunset, and is immediately followed by the onset of Independence Day, given that in the Hebrew calendar system, days end and begin at sunset.
+The formal decision that the day of the Yom HaZikaron observance would take place back-to-back the day before Independence Day was made in 1963.

 An official ceremony is held every year on Mount Herzl, Jerusalem, on the evening of Independence Day.
 The ceremony includes a speech by the speaker of the Knesset (the Israeli Parliament), artistic performances, a Flag of Israel, forming elaborate structures (such as a Menorah, Magen David) and the ceremonial lighting of twelve torches, one for each of the Tribes of Israel.
 Every year a dozen Israeli citizens, who made a significant social contribution in a selected area, are invited to light the torches.

 Many cities hold outdoor performances in cities' squares featuring leading Israeli singers and fireworks displays.
 Streets around the squares are closed to cars, allowing people to sing and dance in the streets.